borg-project/utcondor/README.md

 unless you're a computer science graduate student at the University of Texas at Austin.

-Its goal is to reliably implement a simple distributed computing model that requires as little boilerplate as possible, and no effort to switch between local and remote execution.
+The goal of utcondor is a reliable implementation of a simple distributed computing model.
+It requires little boilerplate, and switches easily between local and remote execution.

 Overview
 --------

-Many distributed computing tasks can be modeled as a one-level parallel map: some function is executed over some set of inputs, and each result is handled as it becomes available.
-The utcondor library implements this model, which is primitive, but often good enough.
-For example, to square a range of numbers in distributed fashion:
+The utcondor library supports distributed computing tasks that can be cast as a one-level parallel map: a function executed over multiple inputs on multiple machines.
+This model is primitive, but easy to apply and often good enough.
+For a trivial example, to square a range of numbers in distributed fashion:

 ```python
 import condor